crystaldb/autodba/README.md

 ### What is AutoDBA?

 AutoDBA is an AI agent for operating PostgreSQL databases.
-This means that it connects to an existing PostgreSQL database and takes actions, as necessary, to ensure that remains reliable, efficient, scalabe, and secure.
+This means that it connects to an existing PostgreSQL database and takes actions, as necessary, to ensure that remains reliable, efficient, scalable, and secure.

 ### Will AutoDBA replace my DBA?